Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] Bridge
 - [x] Decorator

-#### Q9.What makes a strong-named assembly?
+#### Q9.
+What makes a strong-named assembly?

 - [ ] an assembly with the version specified
 - [x] a signed assembly
 - [ ] an assembly with culture information
 - [ ] an assembly with the name marked as important

-#### Q10.What happens when you concatenate two strings?
+#### Q10.
+What happens when you concatenate two strings?

 - [ ] You cannot concatenate strings in .NET.
 - [ ] The second string object is modified so it contains the concatenated strings.
 - [x] A third string object is created containing the concatenated strings.
 - [ ] The first string object is modified so it contains the concatenated strings.

-#### Q11.What is a delegate?
+#### Q11.
+What is a delegate?

 - [ ] A delegate is an object or collection initializer that adds flexibility, readability and maintainability in C#.
 - [x] A delegate in .NET is similar to a function pointer in C or C++.
 Using a delegate allows the programmer to encapsulate a reference to a method inside a delegate object.
 - [ ] A delegate is a collection initializer that adds flexibility, readability and maintainability in .NET.
 - [ ] A delegate is an extension method.
 Using a delegate allows the programmer to add flexibility, readability and maintainability in .NET.

-#### Q12.Which is a set of features that extends the query capabilities of the .NET language syntax by adding sets of new standard query operators that allow data manipulation, regardless of the data source?
+#### Q12.
+Which is a set of features that extends the query capabilities of the .NET language syntax by adding sets of new standard query operators that allow data manipulation, regardless of the data source?

 - [ ] XML
 - [ ] C#
 - [x] LINQ
 - [ ] XAML

-#### Q13.What is the single responsibility principle?
+#### Q13.
+What is the single responsibility principle?

 - [ ] Software entities should be open for extension, but closed for modification.
 - [ ] Entities must depend on abstractions, not on concrete implementations.
 - [ ] Objects in a program should be repleaceble with instances of their subtypes without altering the correctness of that programm.
 - [x] A class should have only a single responsibility - that is, only changes to one part of the software's specification should be able to affect the specification of the class.

-#### Q14.When should a developer use the .NET Standard class library project type?
+#### Q14.
+When should a developer use the .NET Standard class library project type?

 - [ ] when you want to increase the .NET API surface area your library can access, and allow only .NET Core apps to be compatible with your library
 - [x] when you want to increase the number of apps that are compatible with your library, and decrease the .NET API surface area your library can access
 - [ ] when you want to decrease speed but have more features
 - [ ] when you want to increase compilation speed and have fewer features

-#### Q15.What is the difference between a SDK (software development kit) and runtime in .NET Core?
+#### Q15.
+What is the difference between a SDK (software development kit) and runtime in .NET Core?

 - [ ] The SDK is the "virtual machine" that hosts and runs the application and abstracts all the interaction with the operating system; the runtime usually includes documentation and other help files.
 - [x] The runtime is the virtual machine that hosts and runs the application and abstracts all the interaction with the operating system; the SDK usually includes documentation and other help files.